Madison Bumgarner: 2013

-In his first start of 2013 on April 2, Bumgarner threw eight shutout innings against the Dodgers and added an RBI in a 2–0 victory.
+Bumgarner began the season as the number two starting pitcher.
+In his first start of 2013 on April 2 at Dodger Stadium, in a 2–0 win over the Los Angeles Dodgers, Bumgarner threw eight shutout innings and added an RBI.
+In the top of the seventh inning, Bumgarner knocked in first baseman Joaquín Arias on a fielder's choice by the shortstop.
+On April 5 at AT&T Park, before the team's home opener against the eventual National League Champion St. Louis Cardinals, the Giants raised their second World Series championship flag during a pregame ceremony.
+On April 7 at AT&T Park, during another pregame ceremony, the team received their World Series rings before their game against the St. Louis Cardinals.
 On April 19 at AT&T Park, Bumgarner got Yonder Alonso to strikeout swinging in the top of the fourth inning for his 500th career strikeout.

-Against the Braves on May 11, he had a season-high 11 strikeouts, picking up the win in a 10–1 victory.
+Against the Braves on May 11, Bumgarner had a season-high 11 strikeouts, picking up the win in a 10–1 victory.
 Bumgarner was selected to represent the National League for the 2013 Major League Baseball All-Star Game, his first career All-Star selection.
-Though on the roster, he was not used in the NL's 3–0 loss to the AL. On July 27, he held the Cubs scoreless for eight innings but received a no-decision in a 1–0 loss.
+Though on the roster, he was not used in the NL's 3–0 loss to the AL.

+On July 27, Bumgarner held the Cubs scoreless for eight innings but received a no-decision in a 1–0 loss.
 He matched his season-high in strikeouts with 11 on August 2 in a 4–1 victory over the Tampa Bay Rays.

 Bumgarner set career bests for ERA (2.77), walks plus hits per inning pitched (WHIP) (1.03) and strikeouts (199) in 31 starts, finishing with a 13–9 record.
 He threw over two hundred innings for the third consecutive season (201 1/3) and improved at holding runners on base, conceding eight stolen bases in 2013 as opposed to 27 in 2012.
 Bumgarner finished in ninth place in voting for the NL Cy Young Award.